Corporate governance

 The Executive Directors are responsible for the day-to-day management of the Company, running the business and informing and consulting with the Board about any significant financial and operational matters.

-The Company’s Chief Executive Officer (‘CEO’), is responsible for the Company’s operations and implementing strategy and for keeping the Board appraised of conditions and developments in the market, including competition, opportunities for acquisitions and expansion, industry developments, new product ideas, and pending changes to rules and regulations that might impact the Company.
-Arthur Manners, the Finance Director, works alongside the CEO and has overall control and responsibility for all financial aspects of the Company’s strategy.
+Arthur Manners, the Finance Director, has overall control and responsibility for all financial aspects of the Company’s strategy.
 The Finance Director is responsible for the Company’s out-sourced accounting function and ensures all financial systems are robust, compliant and support current activities and plans for future growth.
 The Finance Director also co-ordinates corporate finance and has responsibility for funding and capital requirements, debt, taxation, equity and acquisition finance.

 Other key areas of responsibility for the Non-executive Directors include constructively challenging and helping to develop proposals on strategy: monitoring and scrutinising reporting of performance against agreed goals and objectives; determining the integrity of financial information and that financial controls and risk management systems are robust and defensible; and determining remuneration of the Executive Directors, appointing and removing Executive Directors and planning succession (through the Nomination and Remuneration Committee as detailed below).